bbawj/obsidian-semantic-search/README.md

 ## Note
 This plugin is very much experimental at the moment, use it at your own risk.
 Testing is done on Windows.

+Thanks to [Robert's blog post](https://reasonabledeviations.com/2023/02/05/gpt-for-second-brain/?utm_source=pocket_saves) for the idea and inspiration!